Rapptz/discord.py/docs/ext/commands/commands.rst

     allowed through custom converters or reordering the parameters to minimise clashes.

-    To help aid with some parsing ambiguities, :class:`str`, ``None``, :data:`typing.Optional` and :data:`~ext.commands.Greedy` are forbidden as parameters for the :data:`~ext.commands.Greedy` converter.
+    To help aid with some parsing ambiguities, :class:`str`, ``None``, :data:`typing.Optional` and :class:`~ext.commands.Greedy` are forbidden as parameters for the :class:`~ext.commands.Greedy` converter.

 .. _ext_commands_error_handler: